musfy/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * File: 3-print_alphabet.c

-## 4-When I was having that alphabet soup, I never thought that it would pay off
+## 4. When I was having that alphabet soup, I never thought that it would pay off

 Write a program that prints the alphabet in lowercase, followed by a new line.